Flaminietta/Keyword-analysis/README.md

 - keywords.py (count key-words in a text)
 - ngram.py (get the frequency of any n-gram (composition of n-words))
 - RemStopW.py (remove stopwords from a text)
-- piecharts.py (visualize percentage of occurrence in a piechart)
+- piechart.py (visualize percentage of occurrence in a piechart)

-Stopwords are stored in a file.
+Stopwords are stored in stopwords.txt.

 REQUIREMENTS
 ============